Bug #12747

 Looking through the various configuration pages, I don't see any way to enable/disable logging hits on system rules, but certainly could have missed it.
 Gonçalves, where did you see that?
 Ah it's at Status/System Logs/Settings/General Logging Options->Log firewall default blocks.
 At least now I don't know about this weird IPv6 traffic :)

-Updated by Geovane Gonçalves 5 months ago
+Updated by Geovane Gonçalves about 1 year ago

 Jonathan Stafford wrote in #note-14: